 SVT Lightning Wheels

 Whether you are looking to upgrade your 1999-2004 SVT Lightning, or simply need to replace a damaged wheel, Latemodel Restoration has you covered!
-This 18x9.5" chrome Lightning wheel is the same wheel found on 01-02 SVT Ford Lightnings.
+This 18x9.5" matte black Lightning wheel is the same wheel found on 01-02 SVT Ford Lightnings.
 These wheels feature a 5 spoke design and are made from high quality alloy.
 They are a great way to get factory upgraded looks on your 1999-2004 Lightnings!